 Is there enough interest in your area to set up a group that trains at the same time every week?
 You can charge for this or make it free, but the key is to get in front of athletes and position yourself as the local expert.
 Group workouts can take time to set up, but they can create many leads down the road.

 Use technology to make organizing groups easier.
 Within TrainingPeaks, the Dynamic Plans feature allows you to set a single schedule for multiple athletes.

 9. Turn your athletes into your ambassadors.

 Have a team kit that features your logo and either sell it at a discount to athletes or provide it with the cost of coaching.
 Get your logo and the logos of your partners out in the public.
 The goal is that when your athletes interact with others they will talk about your great services.
 You should also ask current athletes to refer you to their friends.
 You may even offer a “finders fee” (or a month off) to any athlete that brings on another paying client.

 If you’re at the point where you’re at your maximum client load, consider generating passive income by hiring assistant coaches and then taking a percentage of the monthly fee.
 This allows you to create a larger base for your business and have more ambassadors to promote your coaching.

-Ready to kick start your coaching business in 2014?
+Ready to kick-start your coaching business?
 Integrate technology and science into your offering by using TrainingPeaks Coach Edition.
-Get your free 7-day trial.